git-techknowledge.in

 sudo adduser git

-You can now switch to this user:
+Switch to this user:

 su - git